Clinical Therapeutics 3 PG (9402.2)

 Pharmacy students are expected to complete the AIM Quiz in the first two (2) weeks of their course.
 No submitted assessment pieces will be marked in this unit until the Quiz has been completed (proof of successful AIM completion may be requested by the Unit Convener).

 This unit involves placements and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for assessment items such as reports or essays.
-The professional nature of this unit also requires 100% participation at all learning activities (lectures, practicals, etc. if scheduledsee section 3) for the successful completion of this unit (also see section 6c).
+The professional nature of this unit also requires 100% participation at all learning activities (lectures, practicals, etc.) for the successful completion of this unit (please refer to earlier sections).
 If attendance requirements cannot be satisfied (e.g. timetable clash), it is recommended that you meet your Course Convener to schedule this unit for a future semester.

-Contact details for the Unit Convenor and the Faculty of Health Placement Administration Office are given in Section 1.
+Contact details for the Unit Convenor and the Faculty of Health Placement Administration Office are given in earlier section.

 Required IT skills